Mimieam/TimeTab/README.md

 ## Technical Overview
 The extension uses the Browser API to get access to open tabs and windows.
-- `tracking.mjs`  - setup and handle events to be tracked within a page (user events, mouve move, clicks, ...etc)
+- `tracking.mjs`  - setup and handle events to be tracked within a page (user events, mouse move, clicks, ...etc)
-- `background.mjs` -  setup and handle events to be tracked on the Tab itself (when a Tab is create/loaded)
+- `background.mjs` -  setup and handle events to be tracked on the Tab itself (when a Tab is created/loaded)
 - `content.ui.mjs` contains the logic to update the ui.
 <br>
-Note: this extension has no bunlders & no dependencies besides npx which is installed globally.
+Note: this extension has no bundlers & no dependencies besides npx which is installed globally.

 ## Roadmap
 Some potential future features include:

-- Notifications after certain time periods
+- Notifications after certain periods
 - Exporting data for reports
 - Tracking across browser sessions
 - Customizable view